Important Notice

 Precautions

-Before starting to search for the toolboard ID, please ensure that all of the following conditions are met:
+Before starting to search for the toolboard ID, ensure all of the following conditions are met:

 - Firmware Preparation: The toolboard has been flashed with the

-USBfirmware or is currently inUSBflashing mode. - Clear Objective: This tutorial is only for searching for the toolboard ID and does not apply to the mainboard ID.
+USBfirmware or is currently inUSBbootloader mode. - Clear Objective: This tutorial is only for searching the toolboard ID, not applicable to the mainboard ID.

 - Hardware Connection: The toolboard is correctly connected to the host computer's